How to Sell Private Company Stock and Employee Stock Options

 Tender offers do not happen frequently, and I wouldn't recommend waiting for one to happen if you want to sell some of your shares.

-And even if one is organized, there's no guarantee that you'll be able to sell your shares due to restrictions or because the offer is “oversubscribed,” meaning there are more sellers than funds and certain shareholders will be prioritized.
+And even if one is organized, there's no guarantee that you'll be able to sell your shares.
+Many tender offers are “oversubscribed,” meaning there are more sellers than funds and certain shareholders will be prioritized.

 4. Sell shares after an IPO